krzemin/endpoints-scala-workshop/README.md

 that is used in this workshop.

-### Ex 1 - API endpoints for ingredients management
+### Exercise 1 - API endpoints for ingredients management

 Define 3 following API endpoints: